 - show that they comprehend the stories by answering questions.

-We will deliver an early reading program that comprises of:
+We deliver an early reading program that comprises of:

 - Direct, focused phonics which is taught every day in Reception and Phase 2.
 We understand that phonics have a vital part of learning to read.
 At Grangetown Primary we use Read Write Inc as our chosen systematic synthetic phonics programme.
 Click here for more information about RWI.

-- Phonics will be taught progressively from Early Years to Y2 as an effective way of developing children’s reading and spelling skills.
+- Phonics is be taught progressively from Early Years to Y2 as an effective way of developing children’s reading and spelling skills.

-- Sight-recognition of words will complement the teaching of phonics.
+- Sight-recognition of words does complement the teaching of phonics.

-- Children will read from books with the sounds they know, while they are learning to read.
+- Children read from books with the sounds they know, while they are learning to read.